tinestaric/BCAppManagement/Scripts/Upgrade BC Version/ReadMe.md

 ## 7. Check if NTLM Authentication and API Services are enabled in the BC Administration Tool
  - Check all AAD settings, and reset them.
+ - Compare Server Instance Configuration Backup from step 1 to the current configuration to find all missing parts.

 ## 8. Set IIS Instance Settings
  - Stop the IIS instance